AAbdihakim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5./-execute - adds an execute permission to the owner file ./6-multiple_permissions - adds execute permission to the owner and the group owner, and read permission to other users, to the file
-./7-everybody - adds execution permission to the owner, the group owner and the other users, to the file
+./7-everybody - adds execution permission to the owner, the group owner and the other users, to the file ./8-james_Bond - gives all persions to other except owner and group